Configuration

 Defender Rate Limit Responder:

-- IP ranges to apply rate limiting (CIDR or predefined)rate_limit_header
+- ranges- IP ranges to apply rate limiting (CIDR or predefined)

 Rate Limit Module:

-- Rate limit key (typically client IP or path)
+- key- Rate limit key (typically client IP or path)

 How It Works